softwarewright/aws-solution-architect-professional-notes/solutions-architect-professional-2020/04-migrations/reinvent/MIGRATION_DATABASES_AND_WAREHOUSES.md

 Moving to AWS native solutions is free.

-Recommended that you only move 15 TB over the internet a most.
+Recommended that you only move 15 TB over the internet a most, generally stick to 5 TB.

 ## Migration process